timponton/timponton.github.io/README.md

+# ReadMe

-# A dashboard providing insight into COVID-19 data collected in South Africa
+A dashboard providing insight into COVID-19 data collected in South Africa